- What Is It?

-- In the U.S., one to three people die from rabies each year.
+- In the U.S., two to three people die from rabies each year.

 What is rabies?